-This article only applies to companies registered in Germany, Spain and Italy with a Premium or Team plan.
+This article only applies to companies registered in Germany, Spain, and Italy with a Smart, Premium, or Team plan.

-If you are a Premium or Team plan customer from a German, Italian or Spanish organization and you created your account before we introduced local IBANs to foreign companies, here is why you currently cannot create multiple accounts.
+If you are a Smart, Premium, or Team plan customer from a German, Italian or Spanish organization, and you created your account before we introduced local IBANs to foreign companies, here is why you currently cannot create multiple accounts.

 Why is the creation of new accounts blocked?